Get News & Updates Directly To Your Inbox

 Bilingual English- and Spanish-speaking registered nurses are on call to answer your questions or concerns.1

-You may be able to visit with a doctor by phone, online video chat or via mobile app for non-emergency medical and behavioral health concerns.2,3
+You may be able to visit with a doctor by phone, online video chat or via mobile app for non-emergency medical and behavioral health concerns.2

 Talk to the person who knows you and your medical history.

 Many grocery stores, pharmacies and “big box” chains have a medical care clinic located inside.
-They can be good for non-emergency care when you can’t see a doctor.4
+These “retail” clinics3:

-Go to the ER if you have life-threatening symptoms.
-Any time you have chest pains or heart problems, trouble breathing, heavy bleeding, broken bones or sudden or severe pain, seek help right away.
+Go to the ER if you have life-threatening symptoms.4 Any time you have chest pains or heart problems, trouble breathing, heavy bleeding, broken bones or sudden or severe pain, seek help right away.